 Number of annual grants: 1

-Size of grant: Up to $1 million
+Size of grant: $1 million

 Types of grants: New or expanded direct service projects.
 May include capital, program, or a combination of both.